alfiya-ansari-175/PySpark/2.PySpark Analysis for Better Fraud Detection with Gradient Boosting/README.md

 ## 🔄 Workflow Summary

 1. **Data Loading & Preprocessing**
-   - Loaded the dataset using 'SparkSession'
+   - Loaded the dataset using SparkSession
    - Dropped unnecessary columns
-   - Converted categorical variables using 'StringIndexer' and 'OneHotEncoder'
+   - Converted categorical variables using StringIndexer and OneHotEncoder
    - Created a pipeline for transformation

 2. **Feature Vectorization**
-   - Combined all features into a single vector using 'VectorAssembler'
+   - Combined all features into a single vector using VectorAssembler
    - Performed employee attrition analysis using PySpark for scalable preprocessing and modeling, with Pandas and Seaborn for visual evaluation and interpretation.

 3. **Model Building**